-Robert J. Jensen has been President of Hub Group Operations Management since July 1991.
+Robert J. Jensen has been the Executive Program Director of the Year 2000 Program Office since December 1998.
+From July 1991 through December 1998, Mr. Jensen was President of Hub Group Operations Management.
 He served as President of Hub St. Louis from July 1985 through July 1991 and as General Manager of Hub St. Louis from October 1980 through July 1985.
 Mr. Jensen received a Bachelor of Science degree in Finance from the University of Illinois in 1977.
 Mr. Jensen is the son-in-law of Phillip C. Yeager and the brother-in-law of both David P. Yeager and Mark A. Yeager.

 Richard M. Rogan has been Executive Vice President of Marketing since November 1997 and President of Hub Highway Services since May 1995.
-Prior to joining the Company, Mr. Rogan was Executive Vice President of National Freight, Inc from May 1993 to April 1995.
+Prior to joining the Company, Mr. Rogan was Executive Vice President of National Freight, Inc. from May 1993 to April 1995.
 Prior to that, Mr. Rogan was with Burlington Motor Carriers, Inc., where he served as President and Chief Executive Officer from March 1988 to April 1993 and as an Executive Vice President from July 1985 to February 1988.
 Mr. Rogan's transportation career spans 25 years and includes earlier assignments with the Illinois Central Railroad, North American Van Lines and Schneider National.
 He received a Bachelor of Business Administration degree from Loyola University of Chicago in 1962 and a Master of Business Administration degree from the Wharton School of the University of Pennsylvania in 1963.
 He has served on the Board of Directors of the ATA Foundation as well as the Interstate Truckload Carrier Conference ("ITCC").
-He is a past Chairman of the ITCC Highway Policy Committee and has also served on the Advisory Board of Georgia.
+He is a past Chairman of the ITCC Highway Policy Committee and has also served on the Advisory Board of the Trucking Profitability Strategies Conference at the University of Georgia.